If you fulfill the requirements for being an active student your SU will be paid out as usual while on exchange.

 - That you have a pre-approval of courses

 - How much the tuition fee is.
 Here you need an invoice from your new host university.
+The invoice must specify which expenses the payment covers.

 We must receive your application for SU udlandsstipendium before your study abroad has terminated.